-% SENIOR DISCOUNT NOTES DUE 2006
+UNITS CONSISTING OF % SENIOR DISCOUNT NOTES DUE 2006 AND WARRANTS TO PURCHASE SHARES OF COMMON STOCK

-% Senior Discount Notes due 2006 (the "Notes") are being offered (the

-"Offering") hereby by Euronet Services Inc. (the "Issuer").
+Euronet Services Inc. (the "Issuer") is offering (the "Units Offering") units (collectively, the "Units"), each consisting of DM1,000 principal amount at maturity of % Senior Discount Notes due 2006 (the "Notes") of the Issuer and warrants (each a "Warrant"), each Warrant initially entitling the holder thereof to purchase shares of common stock, par value \$0.02 per share (the "Common Stock"), of the Issuer, at an exercise price of \$ per share (representing a 10% premium over the closing price of the Common Stock as reported on the Nasdaq National Market on the date of this Prospectus (the "Exercise Price")).
+The Notes and the Warrants will be separately transferable immediately upon the closing of the Units Offering.
 The Notes will be issued to generate gross proceeds to the Issuer of approximately DM 177,000,000 and will be issued at a price of DM per DM1,000 principal amount at maturity, representing a yield to maturity of % (computed on a semiannual bond equivalent basis) calculated from , 1998.
+The Notes are being issued with original issue discount.

-The Notes will bear cash interest at a rate of $\,$ % per annum.
-CASH INTEREST ON THE NOTES WILL NOT ACCRUE PRIOR TO $\,$, 2002.
-Commencing $\,$, 2002, cash interest will be payable on the Notes semiannually on $\,$ and $\,$ of each year.
-The Notes will mature on $\,$, 2006.
+The Notes will bear cash interest at a rate of % per annum.
+CASH INTEREST ON THE NOTES WILL NOT ACCRUE PRIOR TO , 2002.
+Commencing , 2002, cash interest will be payable on the Notes semiannually on and of each year.
+The Notes will mature on , 2006.